 Insulin Therapy Options

 Insulin therapy becomes necessary when oral medications cannot maintain glycemic targets or during periods of severe hyperglycemia.
-Basal insulin like glargine or degludec provides steady background insulin over 24 hours, typically starting at 10 units or 0.1-0.2 units/kg body weight at bedtime.
+Basal insulin, like glargine or degludec, provides steady background insulin over 24 hours, typically starting at 10 units or 0.1-0.2 units/kg body weight at bedtime.

 Premixed insulin combines intermediate-acting with rapid-acting insulin in fixed ratios (70/30 or 75/25).
 While convenient, premixed insulin offers less flexibility for varying meal sizes or timing.
 Twice-daily dosing before breakfast and dinner provides coverage for most patients.